dmitry-salnikov/engineering/content/post/ci.md

+---
-# CI Pipeline and Custom Tools of Android projects at Juno
+title: CI Pipeline and Custom Tools of Android projects at Juno
+date: 2017-06-15
+author: Artem Zinnatullin
+tags: ["ci", "android", "jenkins", "docker"]
+---

 Article describes almost all components of CI Pipeline we use for our Rider Android app at Juno.
 Driver team has similar, but slightly different configuration.